Census Dots

 Native American/Other

-Of the 406 places in North Dakota, Steele is the 86th most populous.
+Steele is ranked the 76th most populous place in North Dakota, out of 406 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Steele was ranked the 86th most populous place in the 2020 Census.

 Steele's White Population